Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “In total, our GDPR related content earned over 660,000 visits and over 10,000 business leads within a 12 month period.
 And even now, more than a year after the deadline, our GDPR content still earns over 15,000 visits per month.
 All thanks to the pillar page.”

-“This particular pillar page has helped increase our traffic this year by 30% and our top of the funnel leads by 50%,” says Steve James.
+“The pillar page titled Chatbot Scripts: A Step By Step Guide (With Examples & Templates) has helped increase our traffic this year by 30% and our top of the funnel leads by 50%,” says Steve James.

 “It has helped our business because it allowed us to develop a great step-by-step process for chatbot script development.
 This has helped position our team and our writing services as leaders on the subject, and it has helped us develop great results for clients.”

-According to Faizan Ali, “WPBeginner relies heavily on our pillar pages.
+According to Faizan Ali, one of the people behind the pillar page How to Choose the Best WordPress Hosting in 2020 (Compared) says “WPBeginner relies heavily on our pillar pages.
 Our most successful pillar page has bought us backlinks from 827 domains.”

-“Because of the links our pillar pages get, our domain authority is skyrocket over the years,” Ali continues.
+“Because of the links our pillar pages get, our domain authority has skyrocketed over the years,” Ali continues.
 “Now we are known as the best free WordPress resource in the world.”

 Jason Thibault says to build this pillar page, “I wrote a 3500-word soup-to-nuts post on how to build your own free stock photo library.”